-There’s a lot of information out there regarding what to know about when you’re applying for a U.S. passport for the first time, which can be a daunting process.
+There’s a lot of information out there regarding what to know when you’re applying for a U.S. passport for the first time, which can be a daunting process.
 But in some ways, renewing your passport can be just as complicated.

 Passports are typically valid for 10 years for those ages 16 and older, and for 5 years for children ages 15 and younger.
 After it expires, you’ll need to renew.
 And while many people only renew a passport when it has or is about to expire, that’s not the only reason to do so.
-You might also want to renew your passport if it’s lost or stolen, if you’ve changed your name or gender, if you need to correct an error, or if you’ve simply run out of visa pages.
+You might also want to renew your passport if it’s lost or stolen, if you’ve changed your name, if you need to correct an error, or if you’ve simply run out of visa pages.

 Can I renew my passport online?